 The current threshold for students normally resident in England is £21,000.
 Once your income goes over this threshold your employer will start taking repayments from your salary just like tax and national insurance.
 If your income falls below £21,000 your repayments will stop.

 Once you graduate, you have a wide range of options open to you.
-Many of our graduates go on to work as community sports coaches, or with private or overseas coaching service providers, national governing bodies of sport, or in sport development.
+Many of our graduates go on to work as sports coaches with private or overseas coaching service providers, national governing bodies of sport, or in sport development.
 Others choose to progress onto further study such as a PGDE, PGCE Initial Teacher Training programmes or other postgraduate studies.

 Professional accreditation / links

-An important part of the Sports Coaching programme is its strong links to coaching practice that have been established with local and national bodies such as Skills Active, Sports Coach UK - particularly its Higher Education Endorsement Scheme, Everton Academy, various National Governing Bodies of Sport and Merseyside Sport.
-The relevance of the programme’s vocational content has been recognised with an award from Skills Active and Sports Coach UK’s Higher Education Endorsement Scheme, and LJMU is the only university in the North West of England to receive this endorsement for its coaching programme.
+An important part of the Sport Coaching programme is the strong links to coaching practice that have been established with local and national bodies such as: sports coach UK (The National Coaching Foundation), National Governing Bodies of Sport, Merseyside Sport and various professional and volunteer sports clubs.
+The relevance of the programme’s vocational content has been recognised with an award from Skills Active and Sports Coach UK’s Higher Education Endorsement Scheme.

 Studying at LJMU offers international students excellent value for money and the opportunity to secure an internationally-respected qualification plus outstanding career prospects.